+Within a very short period of testing different polymer solutions we achieved significant benefits of optical monitoring.
+The lifespan of the single fibers jet was measured with the optical according to set conditions.
+There was observed very short lifetime for some kinds of PVDF polymer (0.7 sec), or conversely very long life for PA6 (about 7 seconds), which is one of the most stable systems.
 There cannot be described the polymer jet behavior with simple quotation just based on the variable constants according to these experiments.
 There has to be provided complex system analysis and signal processing that can be generalized with quotation but with variables set to individual polymeric solution.
 These data can be obtained from the signal processing as frequency characteristic.
-These data are suggestive to increase the frequency of recovery solution (the set of flow allows 1.0 s -1.5 s, according to the width of the machine) and for adjusting the formulation (composition of the solution, process control) to extend the life.
+These data are suggestive to increase the frequency of recovery solution (the set of flow allows 1.0 s - 1.5 s, according to the width of the machine) and for adjusting the formulation (composition of the solution, process control) to extend the life.
 The acquired data specifying the knowledge gained long-term subjective observation.

 Furthermore, there was set the correlation between viscosity and changes in the form of liquid on the wire electrode.
-Obviously solutions of low viscosity are readily converted into droplets, whereby the curvature of the liquid improves the stability of jets, if droplets are not too large.
-Very stable position of jets (exhibits minimal movement and deviations) we see again on PA6, and PVDF.
+Obviously solutions of low viscosity are readily converted into droplets, whereby the curvature of the liquid improves the stability of the Taylor cones, if droplets are not too large.
+Very stable position of the Taylor cones (exhibits minimal movement and deviations) we see again on PA6, and PVDF.
 Unstable are viscous polymer solution such as PUR.

-Microanalysis of shape of jets is currently limited with resolution of the inspection system, because of low magnification.
-With the development of analytical system we expect algorithmic improvements also focused on the emergence of jets from a larger volume drops.
+Microanalysis of shape of Taylor cones is currently limited with resolution of the inspection system, because of low magnification.
+With the development of analytical system we expect algorithmic improvements also focused on the emergence of Taylor cones from a larger volume drops.
 The volume changes would be linked with yield and product characteristics of the process, and fiber diameter in theory.